Skip to main content (Press Enter).

 Post a Message

 RPI/CPI User Group

-last person joined: 17 days ago
+last person joined: one month ago

 To foster cooperation and the exchange of information between ONS statisticians concerned with the RPI and CPI, the Consumer Prices Advisory Committee (CPAC) and those using the data.
 Please see 'Aims of the RPI/CPI User Group' in the library for further details.